 Frank G. Taylor was born in Atlanta, Georgia in 1950.
 He received his Bachelor of Arts Degree from Emory University in 1972.
 In 1975, he received his Juris Doctorate from Cumberland School of Law, Samford University.

-Mr. Taylor has served as the President of the Alabama Coucil of School Board Attorneys and as a Special Assistant Attorney General for the Alabama State Tenure Commission.
+Mr. Taylor has served as the President of the Alabama Council of School Board Attorneys and as a Special Assistant Attorney General for the Alabama State Tenure Commission.

-He is admitted to the Mobile Bar Association, the Alabama State Bar, the Southern District of Alabama, the Fifth Circuit Court of Appeals and the Eleventh Circuit Court of Appeals.
+He is admitted to the Mobile Bar Association, the Alabama State Bar, the Southern District of Alabama, District Court for the District of Columbia, the Fifth Circuit Court of Appeals and the Eleventh Circuit Court of Appeals.